nolanlab/TissueSchematics/README.md

 There are two subfolders included:

 CellHier:
-This contains base code, published in Schuerch et al. Cell 2020 and can be found in the  NeighborhoodCoordination repo, with the algorithm for finding cellular neighborhoods
+This contains code for identifying CNs and visualization.
+This was originally published in Schuerch et al. Cell 2020 and can also be found in the  NeighborhoodCoordination repo.

 ipynb:
 This contains the ipython notebooks used to perform the analyses in the paper: